SpencerWie/C-Sharp/Game1/README.md

 * Tile Collisions with player
 * Player Sprinting mechanic (*basic*)
 * Added Fullscreen mode along with scaling
+* Added Door functionality, player can now move between maps using doorways

 ---

 *Note:* A update will be made to this readme file whenever an importaint commit is made in the private directory of this project.